indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Create a cookbook

 {% highlight bash %}
 knife cookbook create entity -r md
 {% endhighlight %}

+and it'll look a little bit like this:

 {% highlight text %}